padrinobook/padrinobook/02-job-vacancy-application.md

     end

-As you can see, the generator created alreay a test for us, which basically checks if the model can be created.
+As you can see, the generator created already a test for us, which basically checks if the model can be created.
 What would happen if you run the tests for this model?
-Let the code speak of it's own and run the tests, thats what they are made for after all:
+Let the code speak of it's own and run the tests, that's what they are made for after all: